 Brian and Fr.
 Shay met in New York in one of those friend of a friend serendipitious moments.Through a couple years of Skype conversations, text messaging, and personal activism they realized that they could do a lot more if they worked together!
 Both have been changed and strengthened by their queer identities and wanted to share that strength with others.
 They started queertheology.com in 2013.

 Together, they’ve started and broken open conversations around

 - Transgender theology

-- The interplay between Queer activism and Christian activism (from Palm Sunday to ACT UP)
+- The interplay between Queer activism and faith-based activism

 - Christianity & Polyamory